ken-power/SensorFusionND-UnscentedKalmanFilter/README.md

 ![](results/RMSE_Before.png)

-The following graph shows **the effect of implementing the UKF functions**: the output coordinate stay well below the RMSE values after 1 second.
+The following graph shows **the effect of implementing the UKF functions**: the output coordinates stay well below the RMSE values after 1 second.

 ![](results/RMSE_SensorFusion.png)